Dario-Lloshi-Development-LLC/NurMakkah/docs/USER_TESTING_INSTRUCTIONS.md

 # User Testing Instructions

-This document provides instructions for users to test the Hajj App, focusing on verifying the newly integrated OpenStreetMap (OSM) functionality and the overall application build.
+This document provides instructions for users to test the Nur Makkah, focusing on verifying the newly integrated OpenStreetMap (OSM) functionality and the overall application build.

 ## Prerequisites